-Prostate gland health or else the dreaded old man's lurgy.
+Consider these thoughts on prostate gland health or else expect to suffer from the dreaded old man's lurgy.

-It's frequently troublesome for the older male; usually 50 plus.
-Over a million Americans are taking saw palmetto daily, for example, for benign hypertrophy; painful enlargement which blocks urine flow.
+It is frequently troublesome for the older male; usually 50 plus.
+Over a million Americans are taking saw palmetto daily, for example, for benign prostatic hypertrophy; a painful enlargement which blocks urine flow.

-Non bacterial inflammation can be particularly painful as it responds to virtually no medical treatment.
-It's not an infection.
+Non-bacterial inflammation can be particularly painful as it responds to virtually no medical treatment.
+It is not an infection.

-The first sign is difficulty having a sweet pee, though prostate CA, the leading cancer killer of men can be silent in the initial stages.
+The first sign is difficulty having a sweet pee, though prostate CA, the leading malignant killer of men can be silent in the initial stages.
 Also look out for hardship starting and stopping urination and a painful burning sensation.

-Despite conventional treatment, 10,000 men die in the UK every year from prostate cancer.
-It's not a nice way to pass on, as the disease spreads frequently to the spine and pelvic bones causing extreme pain.
+Despite conventional treatment 10,000 men die in the UK every year from a prostate tumour.
+It is not a nice way to pass on as the disease spreads frequently to the spine and pelvic bones causing extreme pain.

-Worse, after conventional care, of those who survive both the disease and the treatment, 20 percent will be incontinent and 50 percent will be impotent.
+Worse is that after conventional care, of those who survive both the disease and the treatment, 20 percent will be incontinent and fully a half will be impotent.
 There are 27,000 new diagnoses every year in the UK; in my country, South Africa, there are 4,000.

 Prevention is the name of the game.
 There is plenty that men can do to reduce the risk of this nasty disease.
-More likely, it's their wives who will be taking the responsibility of ensuring that their husbands enjoy good prostate gland health.
-That's because the prevention in the main has to do with what their husbands will be eating.
+More likely, it is their wives who will be taking the responsibility of ensuring that their husbands enjoy good prostate gland health.
+That is because the prevention in the main has to do with what their they will be eating.

-Here are four nutrients that should be on the menu at least once a week, and really there's no reason not to enjoy them every day.
-Is it that difficult to enjoy tomatoes in one form or another, broccoli and mushrooms, avocado and chili most days of the week?
+Here are four nutrients that should be on the menu at least once a week, and really there is no reason not to enjoy them every day.
+Is it that difficult to eat tomatoes in one form or another, broccoli and mushrooms, avocado and chili most days of the week?

-There's a suggestion that cooked is even better and there's no simpler way than this easy tomato soup recipe; enjoy it at least weekly.
+There is a suggestion that cooked is even better and there is no simpler way than this easy tomato soup recipe; enjoy it at least weekly.

 The mineral selenium in broccoli and mushrooms has a particularly important role to play.

-Men low in selenium, another anti-oxidant mineral, have a much greater likelihood of getting aggressive prostate cancer.
-Broccoli and mushrooms are particularly rich in selenium.
+Men low in selenium, an anti-oxidant mineral, have a much greater likelihood of getting aggressive prostate tumours.
+Broccoli and mushrooms are a particularly rich source.
 Zinc too from pumpkin pips helps in the fight against enlargement of the gland, known as hypertrophy.

 Phytosterols are substances found in many foods, like these avocado benefits, but which

-typically are deficient in the Western diet; they have an enormously
+typically are deficient in the "industrial" Western diet; they have an enormously

-beneficial effect on Benign Prostate Hypertrophy, a non-cancerous
+beneficial effect on Benign Prostate Hypertrophy, a non-malignant

 Research on an extract of Saw palmetto, mentioned above, for BPH however is not convincing.
 The results were no better than a placebo.
 Perhaps eating the whole fruit, a traditional North American Indian food, might be more effective.

-Avocado benefits include being particularly rich in beta sitosterol, a vitally important phytosterol for prostate gland health.
-One avocado per day is sufficient to provide the recommended dose for the treatment of BPH.
+Avocado benefits include being particularly rich in beta-sitosterol, a vitally important phytosterol for prostate gland health.
+Just one of the fruit per day is sufficient to provide the recommended dose for the treatment of BPH.

-Research in the Journal of Cancer Research reports that the active ingredient, capsaicin in red hot chili peppers has a profound anti proliferation effect on cancer cells in the prostate gland.
+Research in the Journal of Cancer Research reports that the active ingredient, capsaicin in red hot chili peppers has a profound anti-proliferation effect on malignant tumour cells in the prostate gland.

-That is over and above the anti inflammatory chili properties, and their anti cholesterol and insulin lowering properties in diabetics.
+That is over and above the anti-inflammatory chili properties, and their cholesterol and insulin lowering properties in diabetics.

 In any case, they are delicious in small amounts I prefer peppadews and jalapenos; they are not quite as hot.
 We enjoy a chunk almost every day in eight colors eggs Florentine.

 There are two reasons really why your chiropractor should be interested in your prostate gland health.

 You may have to twist your doctor or chiropractor's arm to do it.
-It's not particularly pleasant for either you or him, but a lot less painful than the loss of your manhood.
+It is not particularly pleasant for either you or him, but a lot less unpleasant than the loss of your manhood.

-Lower back and leg pain are such common complaints; it's rare that it's coming from the prostate gland, but perhaps more common than we realise.
+Lower back and leg pain are such common complaints; it is rare that it is coming from the prostate gland, but perhaps more frequent than we realise.
 Referred pain is a common phenomenon.
-It should always be in the back of your chiropractor's mind; as should thoughts on prostate gland health.
+It should always be in the back of your chiropractor's mind; and yours too obviously.

-Avocados typically bear in alternate years, so this is our third tree, now two years old.
+Avocados typically bear in alternate years, so this is our third tree, now two-years old.
 It will probably start to bear next year.
 This page was initially written nearly a decade ago; the seedling above now yields hundreds of fruit every year.
 Leachate from our worm farm improves flowering so it bears annually.

 Our flagship Hass avocado, now thirty years, has borne nearly one thousand pears this year.
-One thousand arrows in the battle against prostatitis and benign prostatic hypertrophy.
-I'm passionate about my prostate gland health!
+Hundreds of arrows in the battle against prostatitis and benign hypertrophy.
+I am passionate about the health of my nether regions.
 You should be too!

-Sparkling good health doesn't come out of a bottle.
+Sparkling well-being does not come out of a bottle.
 It comes from eating right and exercising regularly.

-Consider instead asking your doctor to milk the gland every few weeks?
+Consider instead asking your doctor to milk the gland every month or so.